bigomics/omicsplayground-doc/dataprep/dataprep.rst

 Users can import their transcriptomics or proteomics data to the platform by either uploading the data through the interface or preparing an input object using scripts.
-For uploading, the platform requires the counts, samples information, genes information and contrasts tables in CSV format.
+For uploading, the platform requires the counts, samples information and optionally contrasts tables in CSV format.
 On the other hand, an input object can be prepared using scripts from different types and formats of data, including counts and FASTQ.
 With scripts it is also possible to do more detailed data cleaning, filtering, normalisation and preprocessing.
-The platform contains the required example cases for the preparation of input objects under the ``scripts/`` folder.

 .. seealso::